Design, Resource, Construct

 Operational Technical Accommodation

 The provision, repair and maintenance of structures to house technical facilities often including power, water and protection.
-During hostilities 12 (Air Sp) Engr Gp's role is to ensure that the DOB is able to sustain flying operations.
+During hostilities 12 (FS) Engr Gp's role is to ensure that the DOB is able to sustain flying operations.
 This involves routine maintenance and, following an attack, the Restoration of Essential Services and Facilities (RESF) and the Repair of Aircraft Operating Surfaces (RAOS) including Airfield Damage Repair (ADR).

 The tasks of the Royal Engineers are not complete once hostilities cease and extend to the removal or transfer to the Host Nation of infrastructure provided by the UK and remedial works to restore the site to a its pre-occupation condition.